Set up your ViSenze account

 Up to 32 metadata fields for each image is allowed.
 The maximum file size is 500MB.
 Refer to the Configure schema fields for detailed instructions on how the metadata should be provided.

-FTP upload procedure
+SFTP upload procedure

 Ensure the .csv data file as the same format for Dashboard uploading and save the data file as a gzip compressed csv file following the naming conversion described in the requirement section.
 Please note that only .gz extension is supported for now.
 Other extensions such as .zip, .gzip etc are not supported.